Microbule/microbule/spring.md

 # JAX-RS Service Discovery

-Once Microbule starts, it will automatically create a CXF server for any @Path-annotated bean in the current ApplicationContext.
+Once Microbule starts, it will automatically create a CXF server for any `@Path`-annotated bean in the current ApplicationContext.